What is Open Science?

-Why free access to European research results?
+Why is the free access to European research results important?

 Every research effort builds on earlier work and depends on the fact that researchers are able to access and share scientific information and data.
 Thus, the access to information and data is of essential importance for education, research and the general progress of a society.

 Since when did the EU Commission promote free access to European research results?

 The Open Access pilot project started in August 2008 under the former 7th framework programme for research.